microsoft/vcpkg/README.md

 With CMake, you will still need to `find_package` and the like to use the libraries.
-Check out the [CMake section](#using-vcpkg-with-cmake) for more information, including on using CMake with VS and VS Code.
+Check out the [CMake section](#using-vcpkg-with-cmake) for more information, including on using CMake with an IDE.

 For any other tools, including Visual Studio Code, check out the [integration guide][quick-start:integration].